Intro to syncing in iTunes on PC

 Manual syncing lets you drag items to your device individually, which can take longer but gives you more control.
 You can still have podcast content sync automatically, even if you sync other items manually.

-If you sync manually, you can also add a random selection of songs to your device by using Autofill.
+If you sync manually, you can also add a random selection of songs to your device using Autofill.

 Do I have to connect my device to my computer to sync?